2018 Maruti Vitara Brezza is priced between Rs 7.42 lakh – Rs 9.85 lakh (ex-showroom, Delhi)

 The Maruti Vitara Brezza takes on the likes of Hyundai Creta, Mahindra TUV300, Ford EcoSport and other compact SUVs.

 The current entry-level variants are not offering ABS and dual front airbags as optional.
 However, the 2018 model will get these safety features as standard.
 The SUV is available in three trim levels – LDI, VDI and ZDI – with diesel engine only.
 It is priced in the range of Rs 7.24 lakh – Rs 9.69 lakh (ex-showroom, Delhi).
 As the demand for Maruti Vitara Brezza remains high, the Indo-Japanese carmaker is planning to bring in the petrol iteration of the vehicle by early 2017.
-Powering the Vitara Brezza petrol could be a 1.0-litre Boosterjet engine that will make its India debut with the upcoming Baleno RS.
-This 3-cylinder, turbocharged petrol mill pushes out a maximum power of 110bhp and a peak torque of 175Nm.
+The petrol model is likely to be powered by a 1.0-litre Boosterjet engine that also powers the Baleno RS.
+This turbocharged petrol engine is capable of producing 100.5bhp of power and 150Nm of torque.
 Also Read: Maruti Vitara Brezza Review – Should You Buy it?

 Besides, Maruti Suzuki is also looking to introduce an automatic diesel variant of the Brezza.
 As a reminder, Suzuki had showcased the India-made Vitara Brezza diesel automatic at the 2016 Indonesian Motor Show.
 The showcased model had the company’s auto-gear shift, and the same unit could be introduced in the model coming to India as well.